Skip to main content

 caution

-If install.sh was not executed while installing Hive on MR3, manually create symbolic links to the two directories kubernetes/timeline-conf and kubernetes/timeline-key.
+If install.sh was not executed while installing Hive on MR3, manually create a symbolic link to the directory kubernetes/timeline-conf.

 ln -s ../../kubernetes/timeline-conf/ timeline/conf